defold/doc/docs/en/tutorials/war-battles.md

 5. The *Console* shows any error output or purposeful printing that you do while your game is running.
 Alongside the console are tabs containing the *Curve editor* which is used when editing curves in the particle editor, the *Build errors* view that shows build errors, and the *Search results* view that displays search results.

-6. The *Changed files* view lists any files that has been changed, added or deleted in your project.
-By synchronizing the project regularly you can bring your local copy in sync with what is stored in the project Git repository, that way you can collaborate within a team, and you won't lose your work if unfortune strikes.
+6. The *Changed files* view lists any files that have been changed, added or deleted in your project.
+By synchronizing the project regularly you can bring your local copy in sync with what is stored in the project Git repository, that way you can collaborate within a team, and you won't lose your work if misfortune strikes.
 Some file oriented operations can be performed in this view:

     * <kbd>Double click</kbd> a file to open it in a suitable editor, just like in the assets view.
     * <kbd>Right click</kbd> a file to open a pop up menu from where you can open a diff view, revert all changes done to the file, find the file on the filesystem and more.